2023 Best Value Health/Medical Admin Services Undergraduate Certificate Schools

 Additional Award Winners

-This section shows the rest of the schools awarded a Best Value Health/Medical Admin Services Undergraduate Certificate Schools badge.
+This section represents the remainder of the colleges awarded a Best Value Health/Medical Admin Services Undergraduate Certificate Schools badge.
 Showing in this list means the school was ranked in the top 15% of the 675 different United States health & medical administrative services schools we analyzed.

 Honorable Mentions